 Content creation is time-consuming and complicated unless you are an expert like Ryan Holiday or Neil Patel.
 They could write an enlightening and search engine optimized (SEO) 2000+ words blog post within 1-2 hours.

-However, I still take it as a great achievement because I have not written more than 20 article yet.
-If I couldn’t finish a piece within few hours by my 200th blog post, then there is a critical issue with my wring.
+However, I still see it as a great achievement because I have not written more than 20 articles.
+If I can’t finish a piece within a few hours by my 200th blog post, then there is a critical issue with my wring.

-Yes, and No. They know how to write their story while optimizing for search engines.
+Yes, and No. They also know how to write their story while optimizing for search engines.

 But, as a beginner, writing is not an easy task for me.
 I even struggle to write my best 500 words on any topic.

 I’m just talking about the keywords.
 There are many other branches of SEO.
 Honestly, I don’t even understand most of the things.